elithril/weather-app/README.md

 ## Fonctionalities

+- Display automatically your city weather forecast if you agreed on the gelocalisation authorization
 - You can search a city in the application to directly receive the weather forecast of day and also for the whole week.
 - You can set a city as favorite
 - You can manage your favorites